awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-iotsitewise-assetmodel.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `AssetModelHierarchies`  <a name="cfn-iotsitewise-assetmodel-assetmodelhierarchies"></a>
 The hierarchy definitions of the asset model\.
 Each hierarchy specifies an asset model whose assets can be children of any other assets created from this asset model\.
-For more information, see [Defining relationships between assets](https://docs.aws.amazon.com/iot-sitewise/latest/userguide/asset-hierarchies.html) in the *AWS IoT SiteWise User Guide*\.
+For more information, see [Defining relationships between assets](https://docs.aws.amazon.com/iot-sitewise/latest/userguide/asset-hierarchies.html) in the *AWS IoT SiteWiseUser Guide*\.
 You can specify up to 10 hierarchies per asset model\.
 For more information, see [Quotas](https://docs.aws.amazon.com/iot-sitewise/latest/userguide/quotas.html) in the *AWS IoT SiteWise User Guide*\.
 *Required*: No
 *Type*: List of [AssetModelHierarchy](aws-properties-iotsitewise-assetmodel-assetmodelhierarchy.md)